eclipse-ecal/ecal/doc/rst/getting_started/howto/pubsub/binary_blob.rst

 The base initialization of the eCAL publisher is the same in all languages:

 1. Before you do anything else, you need to initialize eCAL with ``Initialize(..)``.
-2. Then you create the publisher and send a message in the frequency you want.
+2. Then, create the publisher and send messages at the desired frequency.
    In our example we will send the message every 500 ms in an infinite loop.
    You can add a stop condition to the loop, if you want to send just a limited amount of messages.
 3. After you are done with publishing data and you don't need eCAL anymore, you can call the ``Finalize()``